matchmore/documentation/proximityDetection.md

 ```

 * a.
 Use the wrapper MatchMore and call the method startUsingMainDevice() to start the registration of the app running device in Matchmore service.
 * b.
 MatchMore SDK's methods are generally having an asynchronous callback.
-To handle that, you need to declare a closure. `result` is an enum, you need to unwrap it.
+To handle that, you need to declare a closure.
+Callback result is an enum, you need to unwrap it.
 When it is a success, the callback returns the object created in Matchmore's side, else when it is a failure, the callback is an error containing a message that describes what failed.

 In case of success, Matchmore returns a new device object with all of the relevant details:
 ```JSON